In the military, as in any organization, giving the order might be the easiest part. Execution is the real game. – Russel Honore

 Remember, in a hurry to meet the timelines, you and the agency might have to cut corners and compromise on things critical to the success of your e-commerce store.

 2) Not Getting the Numbers Right (read Budget)

 Beware of expenses; a small leak will sink a great ship. – Benjamin Franklin

 According to a Forrester research, 43% of companies tend to underestimate the cost of their e-commerce platform.
 Moreover, this is not limited just to the implementation phase of e-commerce.
 While increased sophistication and customizations to create a unique customer experience can inflate budgets during the initial phases, operational inefficiency, bad inventory management, etc. can increase costs at a later stage.

 Hence, it is important to identify the cost heads in advance and move forward with a realistic budget.
 During implementation prioritize your requirements and follow a phased approach spreading the costs.
-Subsequently, keep measuring efficiency and costs across hosting, inventory management, fulfillment, shipping and more and identify ways to improve profitability.
+Subsequently, keep measuring efficiency and costs across hosting (Check out Nexcess), inventory management, fulfillment, shipping and more and identify ways to improve profitability.